You May Also Like

 - Your education takes less than two years—including certification.

 - You’ll enjoy a much faster than average job growth, according to the U.S. Bureau of Labor Statistics (BLS).
-In fact, the BLS predicts a 19% job growth for medical assistants, which far surpasses the national average for jobs in general (4%).
+In fact, the BLS predicts an 18% job growth for medical assistants through 2030, which far surpasses the national average for jobs in general (8%).

 - With the Baby Boomer generation approaching retirement and beyond, you’ll find career stability.
 The healthcare industry needs qualified medical assistants—as well as other healthcare professionals—all year round to satisfy demand for top notch care.